TannerMyers/distichus-population-genomics/README.md

 myqsub -N stacks-pipelineM4n3 -n -d /scratch/phyletica/distichus/scripts/ --ppn 16 --mem 40gb --time 800:00:00 <<< "./run_stacks_pipeline.sh 4 3"

+**Run Stacks on individual populations:**

+Following the protocol of Cerca et al. (2021), I ran Stacks on individual groups to generate vcf files that could then be inspected for missing data to identify "bad apples".
+I generated seven population maps for distichoid anoles, one for each of the following lineages or group of lineages:

+* All *brevirostris* species group members
+* All Bahamian *subspecies* of *A. distichus*
+* *A. distichus* subspecies endemic to the Tiburon penninsula plus *A. d. dominicensis* 3 (Geneva et al. (2015))
+* All other lineages recognized as *A. d. dominicensis*
+* *A. d. ignigularis*, *A. d. properus*, and *A. d. sejunctus*
+* *A. d. ravitergum* and *A. altavelensis*
+* *A. d. favillarum*

+Some lineages were lumped together due to the small number of individuals in our sample pool.

+Stacks files are output to the **stacks.denovo/population-stacks.denovo/*/** directories

 **Making Reference Genome database:**

 I downloaded the reference genome for *A. carolinensis* from the Ensembl database with the following line of code: